Goltergaul/definition/README.md

 IntegerArray.new([1,2,"3"]) # => Definition::InvalidValueObjectError: Not all items conform with each: { Item "3" did not conform to each: { Is of type String instead of Integer } }
 ```

+You can access the conform result object via `InvalidValueObjectError#conform_result`

 ### Conforming Hashes